Las Vegas Aces vs. Phoenix Mercury: Betting Trends, Record ATS, Home/Road Splits

 Aces Season Stats

-- Things are clicking for the Aces, who are scoring 92.6 points per game (best in WNBA) and giving up 80.3 points per contest (second-best).
+- When it comes to points, the Aces are thriving on both offense and defense, as they rank best in the league in points scored (92.6 per game) and second-best in points allowed (80.2 per contest).

-- This season, Las Vegas is grabbing 34.8 boards per game (fifth-ranked in WNBA) and allowing 34.4 rebounds per contest (sixth-ranked).
+- Las Vegas is fourth in the WNBA with 34.9 boards per game so far this year.
+Meanwhile, it ranks sixth with 34.4 rebounds allowed per contest.

-- With 21.6 dimes per game, the Aces rank second-best in the league in the category.
+- The Aces have been piling up assists in 2023, ranking second-best in the WNBA with 21.7 dimes per contest.

-- Las Vegas is forcing 13.2 turnovers per game this season (fifth-ranked in WNBA), but it has committed only 11.2 turnovers per game (best).
+- Las Vegas is forcing 13.1 turnovers per game this year (sixth-ranked in WNBA), but it has averaged just 11.2 turnovers per game (best).

-- This season, Las Vegas is giving up 7.6 three-pointers per game (sixth-ranked in WNBA) and is allowing opponents to shoot 34.2% (sixth-ranked) from beyond the arc.
+- Las Vegas is allowing 7.6 treys per game (sixth-ranked in WNBA) this season, while allowing a 34% three-point percentage (fifth-ranked).

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.